allegro/allegro.tech/_posts/2016-08-01-are-code-reviews-worth-your-time.md

 tags: [tech, code review, peer review, source control, software quality, bitbucket, stash, gerrit, git]
 ---

 Code reviews play an important role in how we develop software at [Allegro](http://allegro.pl/).
-Any code you write  will be reviewed by your peers.
-We may also ask you to review a sample piece of code during your job interview.
+All code we developers write is reviewed by our peers.
+If you apply for a job with us, we may ask you to review a sample piece of code during your interview.
 A code review done right carries a lot of value, but if done wrong it can become a waste of time.
 In this article I will describe what I think makes a good code review, how reviews have evolved over time at the teams I worked with and what you can do in order to make code reviews worthwhile.

 Note that the term _code review_ is sometimes used to describe a very formal meeting which takes place once in a while and involves a lot of people and bureaucracy.
 This is absolutely not the kind of code review I’m talking about here.
 What I am talking